 Legal History.
 First semester; lectures three hours; three credits.
-MR. PHELPS.
+Mr. Phelps.

 The history of American and English law with some reference to the sources of that law in earlier legal systems.
+(Not offered 1962-1963.)

 Legal Philosophy.
 First semester; lectures three hours; three credits.
-MR. PHELPS.
+Mr. Phelps.

 The rules and principles of law as they relate to the basic ideas of philosophy.
-(Not offered 1961-1962.)